attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 ## **Using the command builder**

 Now that you've seen it all, comes the difficult part: using the special sub-menu called command builder.
 The good news is, you will not need to define menu-entries for this one, it is all in the line of invoking function.
 The bad news is, it has its own syntax...
-To access this functionality, you will use the predefined function named `flags_submenu_function`.
+To access this functionality, you will use the predefined function named `command_builder_function`.
 It will accept a number of arguments, each having their own specific functionality:

 | <br />